tuansydau/LemonadeStandWebsite/README.md

 # MEGAComfort-Backend

-This is a website created using HTML, CSS, Django for the MEGAComfort Backend Development Challenge.
-Unfortunately I was unable to complete the challenge, but have made enough progress to warrant a submission.
-My sales form will create orders, but any items chosen will only have a quantity of one.
-CTRL+left click in order to choose multiple items to add to an order.

-I'm grateful to have taken this challenge; the challenge was quite fun and I've learned a lot during the process of making this website.
+This is a Store management website created using HTML, CSS, and Django.

 <h3>How to run</h3>